-- If the monitor is set to a resolution that's supported or following the above steps did not resolve the issue, we suggest reinstalling the drivers for your monitor and video card.
-This can be done by continuing with the steps below.
+- If the resolution is supported or following the above steps did not help, we suggest reinstalling the drivers for your monitor and video card by following the remainder of the steps.

 - In Safe Mode, open the Windows Device Manager.

 - Once in Device Manager, expand the "Display adapters" and "Monitors" sections and remove each of the devices listed under those two sections.
 You can do this by highlighting each device and pressing the delete key.

 - Once the Display adapters and Monitors have been removed, reboot the computer and let Windows reinstall the drivers for these devices.
 If Windows cannot find the drivers or you need updated drivers for either of these devices, see the computer drivers section.